tesla-local-control/tesla-local-control-addon/tesla_ble_mqtt/DOCS.md

 You will need to provide:
-- vin_list                  : VIN single or multiple separated by a | (pipe); Required
+- vin_list : VIN single or multiple separated by either of | , or space; Required
 - ble_mac_list : BLE MAC Addr list single or multiple separated by a | (pipe); Optional for car presence detection
+- presence_detection_loop_delay: The delay between each time the process checks for the presence of your car(s)
 - presence_detection_ttl : TTL in seconds when car is considered gone after last received BLE advertisement; 0 to disable detection
 - mqtt_server : Hostname or IP of your MQTT server; Default 127.0.0.1
 - mqtt_port : MQTT service port; Default 1883
 - mqtt_useranme : MQTT Username; Default anonymous
 - mqtt_password : MQTT Password
 - ble_cmd_retry_delay : Delay to retry sending a command to the car over BLE; Default 5
+- Start the add-on, check the logs for anything suspecious.

-ATTENTION: If you have multiple cars and require presence detection, tesla_vin_list tesla_vin{n} and ble_mac_list ble_mac{n} must match the same car.
-For example, the BLE MAC Addr in the 2nd position must match the same car's VIN in the 2nd position of the tesla_vin_list.
+ATTENTION: If you have multiple cars and require presence detection, the cars' position in vin_list vin{n} must match the position in the ble_mac_list.
+In other words, the BLE MAC Addr in the 2nd position must match the same car's VIN in the 2nd position of the tesla_vin_list.

-Start the add-on, check the logs for anything suspecious.

 ## 1.2 For the standalone Docker version please see https://github.com/tesla-local-control/tesla_ble_mqtt_docker